LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/index.md

         ***Carnegie Mellon University***

-        **Issues with Propagation Based Models for Graph-Level Outlier Detection**
+        **On Using Classification Datasets to Evaluate Graph Outlier Detection: Peculiar Observations and New Insights**

         **Abstract**:
-        Graph-Level Outlier Detection (GLOD) is the task of identifying unusual graphs within a graph database, which received little attention compared to node-level detection in a single graph.
-As propagation based graph embedding by GNNs and graph kernels achieved promising results on another graph-level task, i.e. graph classification, we study applying those models to tackle GLOD.
-Instead of developing new models, this paper identifies and delves into a fundamental and intriguing issue with applying propagation based models to GLOD, with evaluation conducted on repurposed binary graph classification datasets where one class is down-sampled as outlier.
-We find that ROC-AUC performance of the models changes significantly (“flips” from high to low) depending on which class is down-sampled.
-Interestingly, ROC-AUCs on these two variants approximately sum to 1 and their performance gap is amplified with increasing propagations.
-        We carefully study the graph embedding space produced by propagation based models and find two driving factors:
-        (1) disparity between within-class densities which is amplified by propagation, and (2) overlapping support (mixing of embeddings) across classes.
-Our study sheds light onto the effects of using graph propagation based models and classification datasets for outlier detection for the first time.
+        It is common practice of the outlier mining community to repurpose classification datasets toward evaluating various detection models.
+To that end, often a binary classification dataset is used, where samples from (typically, the larger) one of the classes are designated as the ‘inlier’ samples, and the other class is substantially down-sampled to create the (ground-truth) ‘outlier’ samples.
+In this study, we identify an intriguing issue with repurposing graph classification datasets for graph outlier detection in this manner.
+Surprisingly, the detection performance of outlier models depends significantly on which class is down-sampled; put differently, accuracy often “flips” from high to low depending on which of the classes is down-sampled to represent the outlier samples.
+The problem is notably exacerbated particularly for a certain family of propagation based outlier detection models.
+Through careful analysis, we show that this issue mainly stems from disparate within-class sample similarity – which is amplified by various propagation based models – that impacts key characteristics of inlier/outlier distributions and indirectly, the difficulty of the outlier detection task and hence performance outcomes.
+With this study, we aim to draw attention to this (to our knowledge) previously-unnoticed issue, as it has implications for fair and effective evaluation of detection models, and hope that it will motivate the design of better evaluation benchmarks for outlier detection.
+Finally, we discuss the possibly overarching implications of using propagation based models on datasets with disparate within-class sample similarity beyond outlier detection, specifically for graph classification and graph-level clustering tasks.
 ---

 {% capture notice-text %}